 OTHER KEY FAUNA: Over 50 species of mammals have been reported from the Sanctuary.
 Important ones are the Chinese Pangolin Manis pentadactyla, Red Panda Ailurus fulgens Leopard-Cat Prionailurus bengalensis, Asiatic Black Bear Ursus thibetanus and Hodgson’s Flying Squirrel Petaurista magnificus (Anon.
 2002).
 Glass Snake/ Lizard Ophiosaurus gracilis has also been seen here (U. Lachungpa pers. comm.
 2002).

-BirdLife International (2019) Important Bird Areas factsheet: Fambong Lho Wildlife Sanctuary - Himalayan Zoological Park - Ratey Chu Reserve Forest.
-Downloaded from http://www.birdlife.org on 21/09/2019.
+BirdLife International (2023) Important Bird Area factsheet: Fambong Lho Wildlife Sanctuary - Himalayan Zoological Park - Ratey Chu Reserve Forest.
+Downloaded from http://datazone.birdlife.org/site/factsheet/18371 on 08/06/2023.